EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 - Each new product requires a new allocation from GS1

-- There's no inherent link between your EAN-13 and EAN-8 numbers
+- There's no built-in link between your EAN-13 and EAN-8 numbers

 What This Means in Practice